Transportation

 Road Conditions

 The condition of roadways is linked to the overall assessment of transportation in an area.
-The maintenance or lack thereof impacts commuters in the form of time to navigate damaged roads as well as monetarily if the adverse conditions inflict damage to the vehicle.
+The maintenance, or lack thereof, impacts commuters in the form of time to navigate damaged roads as well as monetarily if the adverse conditions inflict damage to the vehicle.

 The Federal Highway Administration tracks the proportion of miles driven on substandard pavement within urbanized areas.
 Pavement conditions are not only associated with vehicle maintenance costs and insurance claim costs, but also road maintenance costs, which increase dramatically as pavement conditions deteriorate.